 - SECURE the site by restricting access (and limiting movement in the case of suspected animal diseases) AND take a photo, noting the location; and then

 - REPORT it to Biosecurity Tasmania as soon as possible.

 Please note: Taking samples in the field may increase the risk of spreading the biosecurity risk so Biosecurity Tasmania will provide further instruction regarding possible sample collection and submission.

 - Ensure that all animal holding facilities, including breeding colonies, sea pens and paddock fences, are well maintained to prevent the escape of animals or prevent access by non-permitted persons and that entry points are closed after people pass through to prevent the escape or entry of animals.
 Depending on the site’s use this may also include insect and vermin control (escape and entry).

 - Apply animal welfare best practice, as described in relevant legislation, codes of practice, guidelines and quality assurance programs.

-- Never feed swill to pigs, Restricted Animal Material (RAM) to ruminant animals (for example, cattle, sheep and goats), or raw offal to dogs, and that ensure that visitors are not permitted to bring food onto the property for the purpose of feeding animals.
+- Never feed prohibited pig feed to pigs, Restricted Animal Material (RAM) to ruminant animals (for example, cattle, sheep and goats), or raw offal to dogs, and that ensure that visitors are not permitted to bring food onto the property for the purpose of feeding animals.